berthutapea/mern-blog-v2/README.md

 MIT License

-Copyright (c) 2022 Muhammet Yıldız
+Copyright (c) 2022 Gilbert Hutapea

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal